zihaolam/get-enis-attached-to-sgs/README.md

 python script.py
 ```

-Results will be output in .csv file
+Results will be output in results.csv